BrianHicks/bad-datalog/README.md

 - A DSL to parse from a string to a datalog program (this would make it way easier to introdice new variables, among other things.)
 - Named fields instead of just using positional semantics.
 - Indexes or primary keys of any kind for faster queries
+- A sample app to show you how to build stuff using it

 ## History